 Technology, Big Data Analytics, Cyber Security

 There is incredibly strong industry demand for job seekers with technical and quantitative skills.
 From software engineering and web or app development, to data science and analytics, these exponentially growing functions offer opportunities across a wide spectrum of industries and fields.
-Some examples of technical functional areas include cloud computing, database management and administration, IT, mobile development, machine learning, programming, and user interaction and experience.
+Some examples of technical functional areas include cloud computing, mobile development, articifial intelligence and machine/deep learning, programming, and user interaction and experience.
 While students often pursue opportunities in larger or established companies, startups are increasing in appeal and offer broad exposure to technical fields.
 Cyber security is also experiencing a surge in growth with technical opportunities in both the public and private sectors (e.g. government agencies, defense, aerospace, insurance, and banking) for specialists who can help battle cyber crime.

 Employers are seeking candidates with strong technical skills, which you may develop through your coursework or through independent learning.
 Larger "name brand" organizations often prefer candidates in their junior year, but may have freshmen and sophomore programs to introduce those students to technology career paths.